Lobopodia: Phylogeny

 The overall phylogenetic interpretation on lobopodians has changed dramatically since their discovery and first description.
 The reassignments are not only based on new fossil evidence, but also new embryological, neuroanatomical, and genomic (e.g. gene expression, phylogenomics) information observed from extant panarthropod taxa.

 Based on their apparently onychophoran-like morphology (e.g. annulated cuticle, lobopodous appendage with claws), lobopodians were originally thought to be present a group of paleozoic onychophorans.
 This interpretation was challenged after the discovery of lobopodians with arthropod and tardigrade-like characteristics, suggesting that the similarity between lobopodians and onychophorans represents deeper panarthropod ancestral traits (plesiomorphies) instead of onychophoran-exclusive characteristics (synapomorphies).
-For example, The British palaeontologist Graham Budd sees the Lobopodia as representing a basal grade from which the phyla Onychophora and Arthropoda arose, with Aysheaia comparable to the ancestral plan, and with forms like Kerygmachela and Pambdelurion representing a transition that, via the dinocaridids, would lead to an arthropod body plan.
+For example, the British palaeontologist Graham Budd sees the Lobopodia as representing a basal grade from which the phyla Onychophora and Arthropoda arose, with Aysheaia comparable to the ancestral plan, and with forms like Kerygmachela and Pambdelurion representing a transition that, via the dinocaridids, would lead to an arthropod body plan.
 Aysheaia's surface ornamentation, if homologous with palaeoscolecid sclerites, may represent a deeper link connecting it with cycloneuralian outgroups.
 Lobopodians are paraphyletic, and include the last common ancestor of arthropods, onychophorans and tardigrades.

+Phylogeny of the Lobopodia according to Knecht et al. 2025.
+The phylogenetic relationships of lobopodians have been subject to much uncertainty, so this tree should be regarded as tentative.